-At Zippity Do Dog we love dogs, so the last thing we want to do is cause any physical pain or psychological damage to them.
-We do not believe in using fear, intimidation or coercion, if you have good training skills, there is simply no need for these training methods, period!
-In positive based training, the absence of the verbal marker and reward (or click and treat), is information enough, to tell the dog they 'didn't get it right, try again'.
+At Zippity Do Dog we don't hurt dogs, not even their feelings.
+We love dogs, so the last thing we want to do is cause any physical pain or psychological damage to them.
+We do not believe in using fear, intimidation or coercion, if you have good training skills, there is simply no need for harsh training methods.
+In positive based training, the absence of the verbal marker and reward, is information enough, to tell the dog they 'didn't get it right, try again.
 There is no need for corrections, force or bullying, this style of training deprives dogs of positive experiences.
-Positive Reinforcement training will improve your dogs behavior while being fast, fun and effective for both of you.
+Positive Reinforcement training will improve your dog's behavior while being fast, fun and effective for both of you.

 Think positive, not punishment!